mr4tt/zotbot/README.md

 - [What cats’ love of boxes and squares can tell us about their visual perception](https://arstechnica.com/science/2021/05/what-cats-love-of-boxes-and-squares-can-tell-us-about-their-visual-perception/) - "Vision has evolved to answer questions having to do with boundaries and contours."

 - [A US Agency Rejected Face Recognition—and Landed in Big Trouble](https://www.wired.com/story/a-us-agency-rejected-face-recognition-and-landed-in-big-trouble/) - Officials working on Login.gov, used to access dozens of government sites, worried about algorithmic bias.
 Their decision breached federal security rules.

-- [Scientists have now recorded brain waves from freely moving octopuses](https://www.sciencenews.org/article/scientists-recorded-brain-waves-free-octopus) - The data reveal some unexpected patterns, though it’s too early to know how octopus brains control the animals’ behavior, a new study finds.

-- [This mutant Venus flytrap mysteriously lost its ability to “count”](https://arstechnica.com/science/2023/01/this-mutant-venus-flytrap-mysteriously-lost-its-ability-to-count-to-5/) - The mutant can no longer decode calcium signature that causes trap to shut quickly.

-- [Rare Jurassic-era bug found at Arkansas Walmart](https://www.bbc.com/news/world-us-canada-64814931) - A teacher who spotted the bug took it home - then realised during a class how unusual it was.

 # wikipedia
 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...